Hospital Visiting Hours

 - If you are not able to come during visiting hours, please make arrangements with the ward’s Nurse Unit Manager to visit outside of visiting hours.
 The Nurse Unit Manager MUST be contacted prior to the visit.

-- In some parts of the hospital, such as the High Dependency Unit and emergency, only two people are allowed by the bedside at a time.
-There may be occasions where we must limit the number of visitors in other areas also.
+- In some parts of the hospital, such as the High Dependency Unit and emergency, only one person is allowed by the bedside at a time.

 - Whilst visiting a patient, we ask that you please keep noise to a minimum so as not to disturb the wellbeing and recovery of other patients.